zardini123/Xen-MIDI-Retuner/README.md

 Xen MIDI Retuner is a MIDI plugin that retunes MIDI input to microtonal and xenharmonic scales via clever midi note and pitch-bend output.
 Currently, the scale to retune to is defined by AnaMark (.tun) files.

-This uses [Mark Henning's AnaMark tuning library](https://github.com/zardini123/AnaMark-Tuning-Library) for interpreting .tun files.
+_NOTE:_ This uses [Mark Henning's AnaMark Tuning Library](https://github.com/zardini123/AnaMark-Tuning-Library) for interpreting .tun files.
+Many scale-related planned features, including realtime scale modification, are projects for AnaMark Tuning Library and subsidiaries.

 ## Why?